 Interaction with Team

 Make sure that all team is with masks and gloves.
 If anyone forgets to bring their masks and gloves, make nit available for them.
 If any member present on set experiences any infection should be sent back home.
 Inform Models, products, and team crew about social distancing guidelines.
 Mention less sharing of products to all.
 The makeup artist can instruct models to do their makeup themselves.

 Try to make frequent zoom meetings before coming for an actual photoshoot.
 Interact with your client about your idea on the phone, create a presentation about your vision and share it.
 It will take much time to start, but everybody will get used to it as they wear masks.

 Do Not Share Equipment

 Coronavirus can spread by sharing each other’s equipment.
-Film making and photography are teamwork.
-It involves lots of people to make one perfect product photo shot.
+Film making and Product photography are teamwork.
+It involves lots of people to make one perfect product Photography.
 Try to clean the lens after every usage.
-Use sanitizer and wiping tissue to get rid of any chance of getting a virus.
+Use sanitizer and wipe tissue to get rid of any chance of getting a virus.
 A human error exists at every place.